MaxKruse/MagnusOpus/backend/README.md

   - Required fields:
     One of the following:
       - ripple_id: Ripple id of the staff member
-      - bancho_id: Bancho id of the staff member

 - [ ] [POST] /api/v1/tournaments/{id}/round/{round_id}/map/rating: Judge a map
   - Required fields: